helm/charts/stable/concourse/README.md

 #### Kubernetes Secrets

 By default, this chart will use Kubernetes Secrets as a credential manager.
 For a given Concourse *team*, a pipeline will look for secrets in a namespace named `[namespacePrefix][teamName]`, e.g. `concourse-main`.
 The service account used by Concourse must have `get` access to secrets in that namespace.
+When `rbac.create` is true, this access can be granted for each team listed under `credentialManager.kubernetes.teams`.

 Here are some examples of the lookup heuristics, given `credentialManager.kubernetes.namespacePrefix=concourse-`: